 What equipment does and doesn’t need a surge protector?
 A good rule of thumb is that any high-end electronic device, such as a computer, television, monitor, and gaming consoles, should use a surge protector.
 Smaller accessories like lamps don’t need one, as the worst that can happen with a power surge is a blown light bulb.

 Have additional questions about surge protection for your Charlotte, NC area home?
-Contact Acosta Heating & Cooling online today or call us at 704-527-7401 to learn more.
+Contact Acosta Heating, Cooling & Electrical online today or call us at 704-527-7401 to learn more.